ersheff/IMS322-Docs/docs/js/dom-properties-and-methods.md

 ## Getting Started with Methods

-Some methods - like `document.querySelector()`, `console.log()`, `.addEventListener()`, and `classList.toggle()` - are used so frequently that they become second nature.
+Some methods - like `document.getElementById()`, `console.log()`, `.addEventListener()`, and `classList.toggle()` - are used so frequently that they become second nature.
 At times, you might need to reference online documentation to explore more methods (or properties and events) associated with an object.
 For example, the `play()` method is described in the [Basic Usage](https://developer.mozilla.org/en-US/docs/Web/API/HTMLAudioElement#basic_usage) section of the MDN Web Docs article on HTML Audio Elements.

 <p class="codepen" data-height="400" data-default-tab="js,result" data-slug-hash="vYPGjPy" data-editable="true" data-user="ersheff" style="height: 400px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/ersheff/pen/vYPGjPy">